emoncms/emoncms/readme.md

 2) Create a mysql database for your emoncms installation, note down its name, username and password.

 3) In your shared hosting /home/username folder create a folder called emoncmsdata to hold your emoncms feed data.
 (Note: NOT public_html as the data files should not be publicly accessible).
-Then create three folders withing your emoncmsdata folder called: phpfiwa, phpfina and phptimeseries
+Then create three folders within your emoncmsdata folder called: phpfiwa, phpfina and phptimeseries

 4) In the emoncms app directory make a copy of default_settings.php and call it settings.php.
 Open settings.php and enter your mysql username, password and database.
 In the feed_settings section uncomment the datadir defenitions and set them to the location of each of the feed engine data folders on your system.